 Before entering a child into any grade, first determine whether they live in your school zone.
 If they do not, they must have an approved transfer form.
-If they do not, they must have an approved transfer form.
 Information on transferring your child through Controlled Open Enrollment is located at https://polkschoolsfl.com/transfer/.
 The transfer request must be approved by the district office before the student may attend an out-of-zone school.
 Please contact 863-519-7600 ext.
 456 for more information.